 A walk-in tub is a type of bathtub that has a seat and a door so you can step in without climbing over the side.
 These tubs are also constructed with sturdy grab bars and handrails to provide support.
 They’re specifically designed for accessibility and comfort.

 “Some of the assisted living facilities have them and it’s like their pride and joy. … They’ll call it the ‘spa room,’” Marcy Baskin, Vice President of Senior Care Authority, said in a phone interview with ConsumerAffairs.
 The tubs typically look pretty luxurious, and the ones with jets are incredibly relaxing.

 Walk-in tubs are usually made of fiberglass and acrylic.
 Acrylic tubs are generally more expensive, but they’re also more durable.
 Some tubs are manufactured from a combination of both.

 Here are some of our key insights regarding walk-in tubs:

 - Size: These tubs are quite large, coming in at around 3.5 feet deep (the depth of standard tubs is a little over 1 foot).
 You might need to replace your water heater if it only has a 40-gallon tank.

 - Installation: Professional installation is typically required, but you may be able to install the tub yourself if you have experience with similar projects.
 You might need an in-home consultation for a quote that includes installation services.

 - Cost: Walk-in tubs can be pricey.
-Starting costs might be a few thousand dollars, but total charges for high-end models with extra spa features can be $20,000 or more.
+Starting costs might be a couple thousand dollars for a basic model, not including installation, but total charges for high-end models with extra spa features can be $20,000 or more after installation.

 How a walk-in tub works